waza-ari/kasapi-php/README.md

 ```
 is perfectly valid.
 Notice we omitted the `nameserver` parameter, which is optional, but we included the `zone_host`, which is required in every case.

-(At the moment, this repository only supports the `get_xyz` API calls.
-This will change soon, and the `add`, `update` and `delete` calls will be implemented.
-You are free to add them yourself; in that case, please contribute your changes.)

-That's it!
-You now know how to use the API and how it works, so start writing an awesome application on top of this.

-Good luck, and please [give me feedback](mailto:info@elias-kuiter.de) if you have improvement suggestions!
+If you have any feedback, please provide it as comment or issue using GitHub and the URL above.
+I will recommend as soon as possible.

 ##Credits

-This work is based on previous work by info@elias-kuiter.de (https://github.com/ekuiter/kasapi-php) and has been extended by all current functions provided by the all-inkl API.
-Further, it has been changed to allow for composer integration.
+This work is partially based on previous work by info@elias-kuiter.de (https://github.com/ekuiter/kasapi-php) and has been extended by all current functions provided by the all-inkl API.
+Further, it has been streamlined, some errors and typos have been corrected, and it was changed to allow for composer integration.